MattsonThieme/dl-containers/Singularity/README.md

 # Intel Optimized Singularity Containers

 This repository contains code and instructions for running custom scripts within Singularity containers optimized for execution on Intel Architecture.
 OpenMPI and Horovod libraries facilitate multi-node and multi-worker training.
+All scripts are built for CentOS 7 and may require modifications for other operating systems.

 ## Cluster Requirements